hexdump/dotfiles/tsuru-config/README.md

 ![The Automator `Run AppleScript` Action with the script below filled in.](images/automator-terminal-emacs-hook-3.png)

 Save this as `emacs.app` in `Applications`.
 Instructions to configure the default applications to open apps are in `duti-config`.
+To spice things up, I've added an icon for `emacs.app` in this folder under the filename `emacs.png`.

 ## Disable Gatekeeper